BHAVANISHANKARAN/New-folder/gitCommands.md

  git rebase --interactive <base>
 ```

 - This rebases the current branch onto ＜ base ＞ but uses an interactive rebasing session.
-This opens an editor where you can enter commands (described below) for each commit to be rebased.
+This opens an editor where you can enter commands for each commit to be rebased.

 ## 3. How to remove the commit :